 - Mental health impairment; and/or

 - History of trauma and/or abuse.

 When determining a sentence, judges can exercise discretion in how long the punishment will last.
 The presentation of mitigating circumstances can result in a more lenient sentence for the conviction.
-Gathering this information for presentation is as much your responsibility as it is your attorney’s responsibility.
+Gathering this information for presentation is as much your responsibility as it is your lawyer’s responsibility.
 Your lawyer may not know what you don’t tell him.
 That’s why it is important to remain open and honest with him or her about your situation and any motivation for your actions.

-With the right information, your attorney may be able to mitigate your sentence all the way down to time served or community service.
+With the right information, your lawyer may be able to mitigate your sentence all the way down to time served or community service.
 Contact Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation in Miami.